What is the benefits from Plasma Etching over Liquid Etching

 What is Plasma Etching?

-Plasma etching, as the name implies, is a technique of etching in which plasma is used as an etchant instead of strong acids.
+As the name implies it is a technique of etching in which plasma is used as an etchant instead of strong acids.
 Plasma is the fourth state of matter, formed by ionizing gas particles, through radio frequency or heating.
 In order to understand the process of plasma etching, it is important to understand the working of a plasma etching system.
 The system consists of two symmetrical electrodes for the generation of radio frequency and a ground electrode on which the sample to be etched is placed.
 There is a gas inlet through which etchant enters the system and there is an outlet for plasma.
 As the gas enters the system, voltage is applied to partially ionize gas particles.

 Usually, the frequency of power generated is 13.6MHz, which is considered as a standard plasma forming frequency worldwide.
 Radiofrequency is utilized to excite gas electrons and change their state.
 In order to etch a material with plasma, the etching system generates high-speed pulses of plasma.
 Depending on the type of etching (dry or wet), plasma consists of either ions or radicals.
 The process of plasma etching also results in the production of volatile chemical compounds, formed as by-products during the chemical reaction between the plasma and the material to be etched.
 It takes some time for the plasma atoms to embed at the printed circuit board.